ibm-cloud-docs/vpc/vpn-limitations.md

 * A VPN gateway for VPC accepts only VPN packets with [UDP encapsulation of IPsec ESP packets](https://datatracker.ietf.org/doc/html/rfc3948){: external}.
 [Encapsulating Security Payload (ESP)](https://datatracker.ietf.org/doc/html/rfc4303){: external} packets are not accepted.
 Make sure that the NAT-T feature is enabled on your on-premises VPN device.
 Also, make sure that UDP ports `500` and `4500` are allowed for both IBM VPC NACL and peer networks.

    NAT-T allows VPN traffic to pass through NAT devices by encapsulating IPsec packets in UDP.
 Without NAT-T, IPsec packets might be dropped by NAT devices because they can't properly handle ESP traffic.
-To achieve reliable VPN connectivity across NAT devices, NAT-T must be enabled on your VPN gateway.
+To achieve reliable VPN connectivity across NAT devices, NAT-T must be enabled on your on-premises device.
    {: note}

 * When multiple networks, subnets, or both are associated with either an {{site.data.keyword.cloud_notm}} VPN gateway or an on-premises device, avoid mixing policy-based and route-based VPNs.
 Policy-based VPNs create a tunnel for each target network range.
 However, route-based VPNs route everything to a peer device through a single tunnel.
 Therefore, when multiple network ranges are configured, only a single tunnel that is associated with a single network range can be established.
 Combining contiguous subnets into a single superset CIDR is a valid workaround.